 In the eleventh century, power was projected on the point of a sword.
 But Agnes found her own way to influence events.
 While her husbands and sons poured money into wars and castles, she spent her wealth on the church.
 Many aristocratic families gave their children to be monks and nuns, so Agnes took a maternal interest in making their lives as comfortable as possible.
 She paid for new books and water rights.
 In one case, she even paid for a new bake house – built safely across the street so sparks from the bread oven could not start fires.
 These monasteries were suitably grateful and became powerhouses of prayers, propaganda and, most importantly, political support for her family.

 Then, at the pinnacle of her success, Agnes separated from her husband.
 The marriage had failed to produce children, she was in her 40s, and Geoffrey of Anjou wanted an heir of his own.
 The divorce left Aquitaine with a dangerous enemy on its doorstep.
 But by 1058, Duke William had the upper hand, and his ex-step-father holed up in a castle – that was, until a fatal bout of dysentery struck him down, leaving Agnes with only one son.
 This was Guy-Geoffrey, who took his brother’s place as Duke and (confusingly) adopted the family name of William.

 Agnes herself retired to the abbey of Notre Dame in Saintes and died there on 10 November 1068.
 She outlived her second husband by eight years.
 At the time of her death, she was already the grandmother of a future Holy Roman Emperor (Henry IV).
 Three granddaughters lived to become Queens of Aragon, Castile and Hungary.
-Another grandson – the as yet unborn William IX, the Troubadour Duke of Aquitaine – became the father of Eleanor of Aquitaine.
+Another grandson – the as yet unborn William IX, the Troubadour Duke of Aquitaine – became the grandfather of Eleanor of Aquitaine.
 1